Competition Corral

 Who Can Compete?

-The 2024 WWLA Line Dance Choreography Competition is open to all competitors who have purchased a Weekend Pass.
+The 2025 WWLA Line Dance Choreography Competition is open to all dancers who have purchased a WWLA 2025 Weekend Pass.

 When Is the Competition?

-The competition is tentatively scheduled for 11:00a on Saturday morning, August 24th.
+The competition timing will be announced closer to WWLA 2025 weekend.
 Please be in the competition area, ready to compete, 10-15 minutes before the competition begins.
 Competitors will need to check in with the competition coordinator.

 How much does it cost to compete?